How to Draw a Nose

 Step 1 - The Line Drawing

-The nose is formed by a series of curved planes.
-This makes it difficult to draw as there are very few lines to help us describe its shape.
+- The nose is formed by a series of curved planes.
+This makes it difficult to draw from the front as there are very few lines to help us describe its shape.

 Step 2 - The Basic Tones